 As is the case for all felony charges in Texas, the true cost of being convicted of these crimes is not fully illustrated in the serious jail time and fines.
 Domestic violence charges will land you on probation and in treatment centers, custody of children is often taken away, and families are severed by lawfully enforced protective orders.

 Is assault on a family member in Texas a felony?
-Very often it is, but even when it isn’t, it’s a serious crime with serious consequences that can ruin your life.
+Very often, it is, but even when it isn’t, it’s a serious crime with serious consequences that can ruin your life.
 It takes a compassionate and driven lawyer to take on sensitive cases and get down to the truth.
-Mark Thiessen has a history of doing the hard thing and doing the right thing.
+Mark Thiessen and the assault lawyers at Thiessen Law Firm have a history of taking sensitive cases and getting down to the truth.

 More Helpful Articles by Thiessen Law Firm:

-- Can a DWI be Expunged in Texas?
+- Is Aggravated Assault a Felony in Texas?

-- How to Beat a DWI Charge in Texas
+- How Serious is a Charge for Public Intoxication in Texas?